-In fact, here’s a little secret – anyone who is charming drunk is fully capable of being charming sober.
+In fact, here’s a little secret – anyone who is charming drunk can be charming sober.
 After you’re more secure in your sobriety, you’ll find that you’re actually MORE charming than “drunk you” could ever be.

-Besides, once you get to the point where you can attend boozy social functions sober, you’ll see that a lot of people THINK they’re being charming, when it reality, they’re kind of a mess.
+Besides, once you get to the point where you can attend boozy social functions sober, you’ll see that many people think they’re being charming when in reality, they’re kind of a mess.

 People will like you.
 YOU will like you.
 And that’s going to turn you into a human magnet.

 You’ll get significantly better at identifying the kind of people you genuinely enjoy being around, which is much harder to do when everyone is vibing off overpriced cocktails in dimly lit bars.

 Right now, you’re freaking out about some hypothetical future social life because sobriety is a big change, and that little liquor demon in your brain is trying to talk you out of it.

 It is impossible to know what things will be like tomorrow, let alone in one month or one year.
 Don’t torture yourself trying to anticipate it.

 Sobriety Fear #9: You won’t be able to handle your feelings without alcohol.